owlot/peaches-bootstrap-ecwid-blocks/README.md

 #### Setting Up Product Configuration

-1. Go to **Peaches > Ecwid Products > Product Configuration**
+1. Go to **Peaches > Ecwid Products**
-2. Click **Add New Product Configuration**
+2. Click **Add New** to create a product settings post
-3. Enter Ecwid Product ID or SKU
+3. Enter Ecwid Product ID to link the configuration
-4. Configure ingredients, media, lines, and tags
+4. Configure ingredients, media, and descriptions
-5. Save to apply settings
+5. Set product lines and tags for organization

 #### Managing Ingredients Library